StefanSchroeder/Golang-Regex-Tutorial/01-chapter2.markdown

 ## Shall Dot Match Newline? ##

-When we have a multiline string (=a string that contains newlines '\n') you can control if the '.' matches against the newline character.
+When we have a multiline string (=a string that contains newlines '\n') you can control if the '.' matches against the newline character using the (?s) flag.
 Default is false.
 Could someone please provide a sensible use-case?

 		r, _ := regexp.Compile(`a.`)
 		s := "atlanta\narkansas\nalabama\narachnophobia"